Ashiqur1819/Click2Earn-Client-Side/README.md

    - Clickable pop-ups for easy access to updates.

 8. **Image Uploading**
-   - Utilizes imgBB for uploading profile pictures and task images.
+   - Utilizes imgBB to upload profile pictures and task images.

 9. **Pagination**
    - My Submissions and task views include pagination for better data handling.